-Unfortunately, Project Fi (by Google) is only available in the US.
-If you're lucky enough to live here, I would highly suggest checking into it.
+Unfortunately, Google Fi (formerly Project Fi) is only available in the US.
+If you’re lucky enough to live here, I would highly suggest checking into it.

-I personally have had Project Fi service for a couple years now, and I've got to say, it's been fantastic (albeit with a few hiccups).
-If you're not familiar with the service, it's a pre-paid carrier that is known as an MVNO (Mobile Virtual Network Operator), meaning they basically piggy-back on other carrier's towers and services to provide coverage.
-While they don't own the towers, Google has negotiated (and purchased) bandwidth, which it then provides to their customers.
+I personally have had Google Fi service for several years now, and I’ve got to say, it’s been fantastic (albeit with a few hiccups).
+If you’re not familiar with the service, it’s a pre-paid carrier that is known as an MVNO (Mobile Virtual Network Operator), meaning they basically piggy-back on other carrier’s towers and services to provide coverage.
+While they don’t own the towers, Google has negotiated (and purchased) bandwidth, which it then provides to their customers.

-While this isn't intended to be an ad for Project Fi, I've found that their service is pretty great.
+While this isn’t intended to be an ad for Google Fi, I’ve found that their service is pretty great.
 I travel quite a lot, and I love that I can just simply walk off a plane and have coverage.
-While everyones situation is different, think about what works the best for.
-If you're only traveling once a year, or even every few years, see if you can just go without coverage.
-If you absolutely need it, then look into getting a local SIM card, or see if your carrier can offer you a good price.
+While everyone’s situation is different, think about what works the best for you.
+If you’re only traveling once a year, or even every few years, see if you can just go without coverage and just sticking to free WiFi hotspots.
+If you absolutely need coverage, look into getting a local SIM card, or see if your carrier can offer you a good price for data roaming.